warrenjonahb/gageRR/README.md

 The gageRR package provides two methods to analyze repeatability and
 reproducibility: Analysis of Variance (ANOVA) method and Average and Range method.
-These methods require a balanced study, that is the same number of repetitions and for each operator and part combination.
+These methods require a balanced study, that is the same number of repetitions for each operator and part combination.

 ## Installation